megatazm/megatazm.github.io/_posts/2018-10-17-Projek-IoT-Sistem-Pengecaman-Plat-Kereta.markdown

 ---
 layout: post
-title: Projek IoT, Sistem Pengecaman Plat Kereta
+title: Projek IoT, Sistem Pengecaman Plat Kereta - Bahagian 1
 date: 2018-10-17 13:32:20 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: i-rest.jpg # Add image post (optional)